CDCgov/data-exchange-upload/tests/smoke/kotlin/README.md

 # Upload API End to End Tests with TestNG
-This is a Kotlin/Gradle project that uses the TestNG framework to automate end to end testing for the Upload API.
-These tests upload actual files and verify the functionality for metadata verification, file copy, Processing Status API integration and healthcheck testing.
-They are intended to be run after a release to the `DEV`, `TEST` or `STAGE` environments or for frequent checking of functionality against any environment, including local environments.
+This is a Kotlin/Gradle project that uses the TestNG framework to automate end-to-end testing for the Upload API.
+These tests upload actual files and verify the functionality for metadata verification, file copy, Processing Status API integration, and healthcheck testing.
+They are intended to be run after a release to the `DEV`, `TEST`, or `STAGE` environments or for frequent checking of functionality against any environment, including locally.

 ## Local Setup

-The following tools need to be installed on your machine:
+The following tools must be installed:

 - [Java JDK 17](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html)
 - [Gradle](https://gradle.org/install/)